 In addition to the deemed revenues, capital gains and profits calculated in accordance with transfer pricing rules will be taxed.

-The most tax-effective method will generally depend on the level of income expected and the type of services, goods all intellectual property rights the company will be supplying.
+The most tax-effective method will generally depend on the level of income expected and the type of services, goods and intellectual property rights the company will be supplying.
 However, companies with a turnover of more than R$78 million in a given year (or R$6.5 million per month, if the company has been trading for less than 12 months) must adopt the actual profit method in the following year.

-(b) Social Contribution on Net Profits (“CSLL”)
+(c) Social Contribution on Net Profits (“CSLL”)

 Social contribution on net profits (contribuição social sobre o lucro líquido, “CSLL”) is a federal contribution levied over the company’s profits (calculated under the deemed profit method or the actual profit method).
 The CSLL rate is generally 9%.